yanivyacoby/a-guide-to-your-phd/guide.md

 * Does your advisor need to approve your poster?
 * Does your advisor need to approve your spotlight presentation / contributed talk?
 * What is the etiquette for representing your collaborators' work?
-* What is the etiquette when discussion future work with non lab-folks? (how much is appropriate to disclose?).
+* What is the etiquette when discussing future work with non lab-folks? (how much is appropriate to disclose?).

 > **Vacations:**
 * How long in advance does your advisor need to know about your vacation?
 * How long is a reasonable vacation? or does it not matter so much so long as you are on-top of your lab duties?
 * When is reasonable to take a vacation? (ex.
-Anytime? right after a deadline? to try to align it when your advisor is away?)
+Anytime? right after a deadline? to try to align it with when your advisor is away?)

 <a name="part3"></a>